 Pursuant to the notice, the Company is authorized to acquire up to a maximum of 5,485,719 of its Common Shares, or approximately 10% of the Company's public float of approximately 54,857,193 Common Shares as of February 22, 2022, or up to a maximum of 548,571 of its Common Shares or approximately 10% of the Company's public float of approximately 5,485,719 Common Shares following the Consolidation (as defined below), for cancellation over the next 12 months.
-Purchases under the NCIB will be made through the facilities of the TSX or a Canadian alternative trading system and in accordance with applicable regulatory requirements at a price per Common Share equal to the market at the time of acquisition, or such other price as may be permitted by the TSX.
-The number of Common Shares that can be purchased pursuant to the NCIB is subject to a current daily maximum of 8,838 Common Shares or approximately 883 Common Shares, following the Consolidation, (which is equal to 25% of 35,353 Common Shares or approximately 3,535 Common Shares, following the Consolidation, being the average daily trading volume during the six months ended February 28, 2022), except where purchases are made in accordance with the "block purchase exception" of the TSX rules.
+Purchases under the NCIB will be made through the facilities of the TSX or a Canadian alternative trading system and in accordance with applicable regulatory requirements at a price per Common Shares that can be purchased pursuant to the NCIB is subject to a current daily maximum of 8,838 Common Shares or approximately 883 Common Shares, following the Consolidation, (which is equal to 25% of 35,353 Common Shares or approximately 3,535 Common Shares, following the Consolidation, being the average daily trading volume during the six months ended February 28, 2022), except where purchases are made in accordance with the "block purchase exception" of the TSX rules.